 Field: United States; Advisor: Ngai; Year: 2016

-Hong Deng was born in China and moved to New York City in 2005.
-In 2015, she graduated summa cum laude from Pomona College with a degree in History and completed a senior thesis, entitled: “Three Upscale Chinese Restaurants during and after the Age of Chinese Exclusion: Lau Yee Chai in Honolulu, the Mandarin in San Francisco, and Port Arthur in New York City, 1897-1991.”
-Before pursuing a Ph.D., Hong Deng co-founded Health Bridges, a grass-roots initiative based in California that trains multilingual college students to serve as health advocates for patients with limited English proficiency.
-In her free time, she enjoys swimming, playing volleyball, and cooking.
+First in her family to attend college, Hongdeng graduated summa cum laude from Pomona College with a degree in History and completed a senior thesis, entitled: “Three Upscale Chinese Restaurants during and after the Age of Chinese Exclusion: Lau Yee Chai in Honolulu, the Mandarin in San Francisco, and Port Arthur in New York City, 1897-1991.”
+Hongdeng is a proud daughter of Chinese immigrants and a former dreamer.

 Review of Timo Schrader, Loisaida as Urban Laboratory: Puerto Rican Community Activism in New York, Gotham Center for New York History Blog, April 31, 2021.

 “Community Struggles for a New Gouverneur: Tackling the Deeper Roots of the City’s Unequal Hospital Care,” Gotham Center for New York History Blog, January 5, 2021.